otvam/laser_cut_matlab_slicer/README.md

     <img src="readme_img/proto_rear.jpg" width="400">
 </p>

-## More Info
+## Source Code Documentation

-For the technical info about the workflow and the MATLAB code, please read [matlab_slicer/README.txt](matlab_slicer/README.txt).
+For the technical details about the workflow and the MATLAB code, please read [matlab_slicer/README.txt](matlab_slicer/README.txt).

 ## But I don't have MATLAB